 - Creation of Hot Teams to work on the opportunities/ problems (these teams work the process end to end)

-- Brainstorming of ideas and options in context of customer needs
+- Brainstorming of ideas and options in the context of customer needs

 - Rapid Prototyping of potential solutions